MicrosoftDocs/ai-builder/ai-builder-docs/share-model.md

 ## Share panel

-When you select the share action, a share panel is displayed.
+When you select the share action, a share panel appears.
 The share panel is where you select Microsoft Dataverse users and teams in your organization, and share your model with them.
-Note the following:

 - Sharing your model with a user or a team as a **User** gives the user or team the ability to see and run your model.
-However, such user or team won't be able to edit, retrain, publish, share or delete the model and won't be able to access the data you used to train your model.
+However, this user or team won't be able to edit, retrain, publish, share, or delete the model.
+They also won't be able to access the data you used to train your model.

-- Sharing your model with a user or a team as a **Co-owner** gives the user or team the ability to see, run, edit, retrain, publish or share the model.
-Such user or team will be able to access the data you used to train your model but won't be able to delete the model.
+- Sharing your model with a user or a team as a **Co-owner** gives the user or team the ability to see, run, edit, retrain, publish, or share the model.
+This user or team will be able to access the data you used to train your model.
+They won't be able to delete the model.

 ## Model list views